Non-lethal weapons training

-U.S. Marine Corps 1st Lt.
-Gregory Johnson, a combat engineer officer with 2d Combat Engineer Battalion, 2d Marine Division, gets Oleoresin Capsaicin sprayed during a non-lethal weapons training course on Camp Lejeune, N.C., Jan.
+U.S. Marine Corps Sgt.
+Timothy Tice, a combat engineer with 2d Combat Engineer Battalion, 2d Marine Division, wields a baton to simulate attacking an opponent after being exposed to Oleoresin Capsaicin (OC) spray during a non-lethal weapons training course on Camp Lejeune, N.C., Jan.
 29, 2021.
 Non-lethal training combines the use of riot shields and (OC spray) to acclimate Marines to hazardous crowd situations and gain confidence in de-escalating potential threats.
 (U.S. Marine Corps photo by Lance Cpl.
 Juan Magadan)

 |Date Taken: